Erwin Tulfo: Early life

-He served in the United States Army from 1988 to 1992.
-He graduated with a bachelor of science in Business Administration from the University of the East in 2005.
+During his unsuccessful 2022 congressional confirmation hearings for secretary of social welfare and development, Tulfo was alleged by representatives Oscar Malapitan (Caloocan–1st) and Rodante Marcoleta (SAGIP) to have served in the United States Army from 1988 to 1992 and assigned on a tour in Europe from 1992 to 1996.
+He graduated with a Bachelor of Science in Business Administration from the University of the East in 2005.
 He is the host of his public service brand Mission X, which eventually evolved into the Erwin Tulfo Action Center.